dansmyers/Example-AI-Assignment/README.md

 *Please generate 10 potential topics for my research paper in the course 'Ancient Algorithms'.
 The topics should relate to innovations in ancient technology, mathematics, or computation from before 1800 CE.
 The subject of the paper should be a specific tool, invention, theory, written work, or intellectual movement.
 Present each topic idea as a title*.

-Input the prompt into an AI tool, either Claude or Bing AI in Creative mode.
+Input the prompt into Claude.
 Copy the generated list of 10 topic ideas into your logbook.

 Write a few sentences reflecting on the topic ideas.
 Do they seem interesting?
 Are they appropriate for the scope of this assignment?
 Would you revise or modify any of them?
 Note your thoughts in your logbook.